linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/14 The Black-Scholes Formula.md

 $$

-Setting the stock price in the Black-Scholes formula equal to $41 - $2.98 = $38.02, the Black-Scholes call price is $1.763.
+Setting the stock price in the Black-Scholes formula equal to $41 - $2.98 = \$38.02, the Black-Scholes call price is \$1.763.

-Compared to the  $3.399 price computed in Example 1, the dividend reduces the option price by about$ 1.64, or over half the amount of the dividend.
+Compared to the  \$3.399 price computed in Example 1, the dividend reduces the option price by about\$ 1.64, or over half the amount of the dividend.
 Note that this is the price of a European option.
 An American option might be exercised just prior to the dividend, and hence would have a greater price.

 # Options on Currencies